The Conservative Party of New York State

 • New York State needs to address the out-of-control costs of health care going forward for employees and retirees of public employment agencies.

-• Common retirement funds must use free-market principles and not be mandated by government fiat to invest in risky “do good” ideals.
+• Common retirement funds must use free-market principles and not be mandated by government to utilize ESG (Environmental, Social, and Governance) investing.

 LAW ENFORCEMENT

-In order to keep our streets safe and conducive to business the Conservative Party recommends:
+The primary role of government is to protect the people In order to keep our citizens safe and businesses secure.
+The Conservative Party recommends:

-• We reject any effort to defund law enforcement in every locality within New York State.
+• We reject any effort to defund law enforcement.

 • Repeal legislation that allows convicted felons to serve on jury duty.

-• The sealing of criminal records must be repealed.
+• Repeal the sealing of criminal records law.

-• We support the restoration of the “Three Strikes Law” that mandates a criminal felony sentence.
+• We support the restoration of the “Three Strikes Law” that mandates a criminal sentence for repeat felons.

 FAMILY RIGHTS